aaronps/enotepad/README.md

 ## Requirement

-- Erlang 19.1
+- Erlang >= 19.1

 ## Installation

-This program is not inteded to be installed, its a learning tool.
+This program is not intended to be installed, its a learning tool.

 Anyway, on Windows there is an installer, but for other systems you must build from source.

 ## Building

-This project uses an Emakefile and a custom `escript` to build, the idea behind it is to understand how things are build in Erlang.
-The command used is `emaker` and you can find it on the project root folder.

-On windows run `emaker help`, on others `./emaker help`.

-    available targets:
-        all             - (default) runs make:all
-        clean           - removes ebin
-        rebuild         - cleans and build
-        escript         - builds escript file for this system escript all     - builds escript file for all systems (not rebar style) escript windows - builds escript file for windows escript unix    - builds escript file for unix-like systems escript rebar   - builds escript file rebar style (windows file is small) escript exe     - same as 'escript rebar' but using .exe instead of .cmd dialyzer Type   - runs dializer, Type might be ebin(default) or src release systools- makes a release using systools release reltool - makes a release using reltool

-For example `emaker escript` will build an _escript_ version of enotepad, `emaker release reltool` will make a full release using reltool.

-The output of `emaker` will be:
-* ./ebin for normal build
-* ./releases/escript for any of `escript X`
-* ./releases/systool for `release systools`
-* ./releases/reltool for `release reltool`

-You could, if you so wish you can also run `erl -make` and will get the results on ebin.
+This project has been converted to use rebar3 to compile and build the releases.

+Extra `rebar3` commands and their effects:

+    reltool    - makes a release using reltool systools   - makes a release using systools release    - do not use, this is the default of rebar3 and uses relx which is not supported clean      - extended clean which deletes more files. escriptize - This is the default rebar3 escriptize but embeds the app icon within the escript. winescript - This extedns escriptize to generate special versions for windows

+Get more details for `winescript` using `rebar3 help winescript`.

 ## Running

 You can run enotepad in multiple ways: using Erlang shell, using the built